superfive666/aws-solutions-architect-questions/questions/exam_1.md

 Which steps would satisfy the security policy?

-- [A]: Enable Amazon Redshift Enhanced VPC Routing.
+- A: Enable Amazon Redshift Enhanced VPC Routing.
-- [B]: Create a Cluster Security Group to allow the Amazon Redshift cluster to access Amazon S3.
+- B: Create a Cluster Security Group to allow the Amazon Redshift cluster to access Amazon S3.
-- [C]: Create a NAT gateway in a public subnet to allow the Amazon Redshift cluster to access Amazon S3.
+- C: Create a NAT gateway in a public subnet to allow the Amazon Redshift cluster to access Amazon S3.
-- [D]: Create and configure an Amazon S3 VPC endpoint.
+- D: Create and configure an Amazon S3 VPC endpoint.

 #### *Answer: A & D*